 The political make-up of the local councils in the United Kingdom of Great Britain and Northern Ireland is complex.
 But it comprises principal, local, and regional authorities called local councils.

-LOCAL COUNCILS: The complex pattern extends through local government in England.
+LOCAL COUNCILS: The complex pattern of local authorities extend through local government in England.

 The roles and distribution of functions vary according to the local arrangements in your area.